srl-labs/vscode-containerlab/README.md

 Note: Future versions of the extension will improve handling of these scenarios to provide a better user experience.

+---

+### "I do not see any interfaces on my deployed lab"
+Labs which are deployed with containerlab < 0.64.0 , needing a redeploy.

+---

 ## Feedback and Contributions